DarthAsh/CrowdLabel-QC/docs/REPORTS.md

 so you can trace the signals back to individual assignments.
 It reuses the horizontal and vertical perspectives, but pattern detection always runs within each tagger's individual assignment (all answer tags sharing an `assignment_id`).
-In addition to the detected patterns, each assignment row reports what percentage of its timestamped YES/NO tags belong to a detected pattern window.
+Only assignment `1205` is emitted in the report.
+In addition to the detected patterns, each assignment row reports what percentage of its timestamped YES/NO tags belong to a detected pattern window and the tagging speed metrics for that assignment.

 The report returns a single entry for every tagger/assignment pair with metadata (`assignment_id`, `comment_id`, `prompt_id`, `timestamp`) plus the